top of page

 River Aror in Elgeyo Marakwet bursts its banks as heavy rains continue to pound in parts of Kenya. @KNA

-KBC reporter Osman Ahmed Maalim was in Garissa and captured the sad scenes and the devastating effects of climate that is threatening livelihoods.
+KBC reporter Osman Ahmed Maalim was in Garissa and captured the sad scenes and the devastating effects of the climate that is threatening livelihoods.

-Kenya Red Cross and Kenya Military in search and rescue efforts in Landslide disaster that claimed 15lives
+Kenya Red Cross and Kenya Military in search and rescue efforts in the Landslide disaster that claimed 15lives

 @KRCS